 Description of Network program work

-Federal Farm Bill is being re-authorization and there are opportunities to help shape it to support a more sustainable food and farming system.
+Federal Farm Bill needs to be re-authorized and there are opportunities to shape it to support a more sustainable food and farming system.

 Summary of bills that were introduced during 2010 Legislative Session.

 The Network is a member in a broad coalition of environmental, farming, school and public health interests who worked together to conceptualize, draft and build support for Senate Bill 6483, the Local Farms Healthy Kids Act, which passed in March 2008.
 We continue to advocate for funding and implementation of these important programs whose purpose is to bring more local, fresh foods in to our own communities, supporting local farmers, feeding local people nutritious food.